joaompinto/quickweb/README.md

    - Use the instructions for python web applications setup/deployment
  * The level of support for python based apps will depend on your provider, check it's documentation for details

-## Features
-QuickWeb is still on an early stage of development, the following are core features:

-- Static content serving from restricted locations (create a .static file in a directory to mark it as static)
-- HTML files templating support, using [Jinja2](jinja.pocoo.org/docs/latest/).
-    - Extended with HTTP specific functions:
-        - TODO: Execution context (current_url)
-        - TODO: Session (get)
-        - TODO: Cookies (get)
-        - TODO: Authentication
-        - TODO: Authorization
-    - Extended with the following templating capabilities:
-      - local data providers for JSON/YAML files
-- Automatic HTML rendering using Markdown (.md) files
-- Server side web appliction code handlers «named controllers», using the pythonic object-oriented web framework [CherryPy](http://cherrypy.org/) .

 ## Contributing
 Check the [Contributing Guide](docs/CONTRIBUTING.md).